 Motorcyclists are the most vulnerable motorists on the road.
-Unfortunately, it is a known fact that motorcycle accidents most often result in injury or even death.
+Unfortunately, it is a known fact that common motorcycle accident injuries most often result in serious injury or even death.
 Spring and summer are just around the corner and with them come warm weather and motorcycles.
 As each day passes, more and more motorcycles will make their entrance onto the open road.

 It may be hard to believe, but over six million motorcycles are on highways and roads during the peak warm weather seasons.
 Each day closer to summer will produce longer daylight which brings riding into the late evening, but dusk riding also presents drastically reduced visibility.
 That is in addition to the heavy rains that we all know spring consistently delivers.

 So, as riders gear up for another summer on their bikes, we have compiled a list of safety tips to ensure that you and your loved ones are taking all the necessary precautions to avoid preventable accidents before you, and your bike hit the pavement this year.